Gout Gout: 2025

 He finished runner-up to compatriot Lachlan Kennedy in the 200 metres race at the Maurie Plant Meet in Melbourne on 29 March 2025.
 On 13 April 2025, he won the 200 metres race at the Australian Athletics Championships in a wind-assisted 19.84 seconds (+2.2 m/s) in Perth.
-He made his debut racing in Europe at the Golden Spike Ostrava on 24 June 2025, where he lowered his own area record for the 200 metres set six months previously, by winning in 20.02 seconds (0.0 m/s) ahead of Reynier Mena of Cuba.
+He made his debut racing in Europe at the Golden Spike, Ostrava, Czech Republic, on 24 June 2025, where he lowered his own area record for the 200 metres set six months previously, by winning in 20.02 seconds (0.0 m/s) ahead of Reynier Mena of Cuba.

 In September 2025, he was a semi-finalist in the 200 metres at the 2025 World Championships in Tokyo, Japan, finishing third in his heat in 20.23 seconds and fourth in 20.36 in his semi-final, without advancing to the final.
 The following month, he lowered his personal best for the 400 metres to 46.14 seconds whilst competing in Brisbane.

+2026

+In his first 100 metres race of 2026, Gout set a new Australian under-20 record of 10.00 seconds (+0.9) at the Dane Bird-Smith Shield Meet in Brisbane in February 2026, surpassing the previous record set by Jake Doran in 2018.
+It also equalled the fastest time ever recorded by an Australian on home soil.
+In April, he retained the Australian national 200 metres title with a new Australian 200 m record and world under-20 record time of 19.67 seconds (+1.7), finishing ahead of compatriot Aidan Murphy, who ran a personal best of 19.88 seconds, also inside the previous Oceanian record.
+The time placed him 16th on the world all-time list.
+On 10 June, he made his debut in the Diamond League, placing sixth over 200 metres at the 2026 Bislett Games in Oslo.
+His time in the race was 20.60 seconds.
+On 16 June, Gout placed third in 14.96 seconds over 150 metres at the Golden Spike meeting in Ostrava, as Noah Lyles set a new world record over the distance.
+Gout's time was 0.04 seconds outside the previous world record held by Kishane Thompson.
+The time constituted a world U20 record, as well as an outright Australian record.
+However, a hamstring injury prevented him from competing again that season, missing the World U20 Championships.